SMU-Quantum/nature-of-depth1-eqc/README.md

-# nature-of-depth1-eqc
-Placeholder repository for "Understanding the Nature of the Depth-1 Equivariant Quantum Circuit
+# Understanding the Nature of the Depth-1 Equivariant Quantum Circuit

+This repository is currently private while the manuscript is under review.
+We will release the full code upon acceptance.

+Reviewers may email the authors to request access.